MattKotsenas/Verify.Nupkg/README.md

 ### Custom scrubbers

-.nuspec files often contain sources of verfication churn.
+.nuspec files often contain sources of verification churn.
 Use `VerifierSettings.ScrubNuspec()` like this:

 ```csharp
 VerifySettings settings = new();